What is the typical Italian breakfast made of? Discover the delicious elements of the traditional Italian breakfast and their surprising origin.

 Left to my own instincts, the breakfast I love and crave is this:

-Welcome to the wonderful world of refined sugars, coffee, full fat milk and the pure unadulterated pleasure of colazione all’italiana (italian style breakfast): cappuccino e cornetto, rigorously al bar.
-Also, my cheeky entry for Early Bird.
+Welcome to the wonderful world of refined sugars, coffee, full-fat milk and the pure unadulterated pleasure of colazione all’italiana (Italian style breakfast): cappuccino e cornetto, rigorously al bar.

 Cappuccino e cornetto are to me one of the most pleasurable ways to start the day and one of those habits that I have raised to the status of tradition.
 Whenever I am in Italy, at some stage during the morning, I head to the bar and get my sugar fix, usually following this little ritual taking a picture of the cappuccino in question and with a tweet to share with the world how amazing mornings in Italy are.

-Because of the Italians (excuse the neologism) of this colazione, I was pretty surprised when I read that actually neither cappuccino nor cornetto were born in Italy, but rather in Vienna.
-You can read the full story in this book about it (in Italian): Cornetto e cappuccino.
-Storia e fortuna della colazione all’italiana
+Because of the Italian-ness (excuse the neologism) of this colazione, I was pretty surprised when I read that actually neither cappuccino nor cornetto were born in Italy, but rather in Vienna.

 The Viennese barista, exactly like the ones in Italy now, learnt quickly his preference and gave this drink the name Kapuziner(the drink of the Capuchin friar, whose flock was the same colour as the drink itself), which became his drink of choice as well as the drink of choice of many many generations after him.